hulyanohut/kickstarter-analysis/README.md

    # Result
-       What are two conclusions you can draw about the Outcomes based on Launced Data that the months of May and June both have a greater success rate.
+   What are two conclusions you can draw about the Outcomes based on Launced
+       Data that the months of May and June both have a greater success rate.
 A bar chart wouldn't be able to convey this information in the same manner.

    What can you conclude about the Outcomes based on Goals?
        Outcomes based on Goals balens using line chart of central tendency help us finding the mean and median for each dataset's.

    What are some limitations of this dataset?
        We need to analyze a variety of company to draw more important undurstanding and figure out how important results.

   What are some other possible tables and/or graphs that we could create?
+   - Column Graph
+   - Line Graph
+   - Area Graph